 Subscribe - Unsubscribe - Help - Archives

-You'll also find us on the #linux-ha and #linux-cluster channels on freenode.
+You'll also find us in the #clusterlabs channel on freenode.

-If you find bugs in the high availability packages in openSUSE Factory, please file them against the High Availability component.
+If you find bugs in the high availability packages in openSUSE Tumbleweed, please file them against the High Availability component.

 Fedora/RedHat/CentOS Packages in OBS